Kingcorpe/portmanagement-/replit.md

   - `POST /api/market-prices/quotes` - Fetch current quotes for a list of symbols
   - `POST /api/accounts/:accountType/:accountId/refresh-prices` - Refresh all position prices for an account
   - `POST /api/universal-holdings/refresh-prices` - Refresh all Universal Holdings prices from Yahoo Finance
+  - `POST /api/universal-holdings/refresh-dividends` - Refresh dividend data (yield, rate, ex-date, payout frequency) for all Universal Holdings

+### Individual Date of Birth
+- **Date of Birth Field**: Individuals can have an optional date of birth (DOB) stored.
+- **RIF Conversion Date**: For RIF accounts, the conversion date is calculated based on the individual's DOB (typically age 71 in Canada).
+- The DOB is stored on the individual, not the account, since RIF conversion is person-specific.

 ## External Dependencies
 - **Replit Auth**: Used for user authentication, supporting OIDC providers like Google, GitHub, X, Apple, and email/password.